simtony/mlrunner/README.md

 A light-weight tool to currently run experiments with different command line params.

-During a typical iteration in neural network development, we need to deal with a batch of experiments with different data, model architecture, hyperparams, training regimes and test regimes, to name a few.
+During a typical iteration in neural network development, we need to deal with a batch of experiments.
 I have seen two typical strategies adopted by my peers:
 1. Run them one after another by hand, and manually paste each result in a spreadsheet
 2. Use a for loop in a bash script